TimeTagger classes

 Parameters:

-• ID (int) – selects which file to wait for. (default: 0)
+• ID – Selects which file to wait for. (default: 0)

-• timeout (int) – timeout in milliseconds
+• timeout – Timeout in milliseconds.

 Returns:

-true if the file is complete, false on timeout
+True if the file is complete, false on timeout.

+Configures the speed factor for the virtual tagger.
 A value of speed=1.0 will replay at a real-time rate.
 All speed values < 0.0 will replay the data as fast as possible but stops at the end of all data.
 This is the default value.
 Extreme slow replay speed between 0.0 and 0.1 is not supported.

 Parameters:

-speed (float) – replay speed factor.
+speed – Replay speed factor.

-getReplaySpeed()
+float getReplaySpeed()

+Returns the current speed factor.
 Please see also setReplaySpeed() for more details.

 The TimeTaggerNetwork class

 In the Time Tagger software version 2.10, we have introduced a way of sending the time-tag stream to other applications and even remote computers for independent processing.
 We call this feature Network Time Tagger.
-You can use it with any Time Tagger hardware device by starting the time-tag stream server with TimeTagger.startServer().
+You can use it with any Time Tagger hardware device by starting the time-tag stream server with startServer().
 Once the server is running, the clients can connect to it by calling createTimeTaggerNetwork() and specifying the server address.
-A client can be any computer that can access the server over the network or another process on the same computer.
-It is also possible to run the server and client on different operating systems or use different programming languages.
+Starting with version 2.18, a TimeTaggerNetwork client can connect to multiple servers and merge their time tag streams, provided the servers are synchronized (e.g. using the White Rabbit protocol).
+Once the servers are running, the clients can connect to them by calling createTimeTaggerNetwork() and specifying the servers addresses.
+A client can be any computer that can access the servers over the network or another process on the same computer.
+Servers and clients can run on different operating systems or use different programming languages.

-Note on performance
+Note on Performance

 The Network Time Tagger server sends a time tag stream in a compressed format requiring about 4 bytes per time tag.
 Every client receives the data only from the channels required by the client.
 The maximum achievable data rate will depend on multiple factors, like server and client CPU performance, operating system, network adapter used, and network bandwidth, as well as the whole network infrastructure.